Interstate 73: Ohio

 Both I-73 and I-74 are planned to enter Ohio from Huntington, West Virginia and parallel US 52 to Portsmouth.
 A four-lane controlled highway known as the Portsmouth Bypass was constructed between 2015 and 2019, and runs from US 52 to US 23, along State Route 823 (SR 823) just north of Lucasville.
-I-73 and I-74 would continue north to SR 32, where I-74 would split from I-73 towards Cincinnati, and I-73 would continue north along US 23 and Corridor C of the Appalachian Development Highway System the rest of the way through Columbus to Toledo and the Michigan state line.
+I-73 and I-74 would continue north to SR 32, where I-74 would split from I-73 toward Cincinnati, and I-73 would continue north along US 23 and Corridor C of the Appalachian Development Highway System the rest of the way through Columbus to Toledo and the Michigan state line.
 In Columbus, I-73 would most likely follow SR 315 through Columbus.
 In Toledo, I-73 would likely follow I-280's alignment and likely route along I-475 before branching off with US 23 into Michigan.
 However, routes in the Columbus and Toledo areas have not yet been officially determined.
 Ohio has abandoned further study of much of the I-73 corridor, since the Ohio Department of Transportation (ODOT) already plans to eventually upgrade the US 23/US 52 corridor from Toledo to Portsmouth to a freeway.
 Nonetheless, the option to designate the corridor as I-73 once all upgrades are complete remains open, contingent upon what happens with the connecting route in West Virginia.

 On February 5, 2009, then-Governor Ted Strickland proposed allowing tolls to be collected on newly built sections of highway.
 One of the proposed routes includes the Columbus–Toledo corridor, which is currently served by US 23 as an expressway largely without limited access.

-2020s in Ohio

 In 2021, ODOT announced plans to reopen the study of the US 23 corridor between the village of Waldo and I-270.
 Some of the alternatives to be explored include upgrading the existing alignment or moving the corridor to US 33 to the west or I-71 to the east of its current planned alignment.

 There has been a renewed push for the extension of both I-73 and I-74 in the state since 2022.
-The 2025 transportation budget bill, House Bill 54, includes provisions for both I-73 and the I-71 connector, including a mandated feasibility study to be completed by December 31, 2026.
+The 2025 transportation budget bill House Bill 54 includes provisions for both I-73 and the I-71 connector, including a mandated feasibility study to be completed by December 31, 2026.
+ODOT released a draft study on a connection between US 23 and I-71 in February 2026; a preferred route was chosen in July 2026.